Islandora-Collaboration-Group/ISLE/docs/install/install-troubleshooting.md

 This is a power user setting and is an incredibly rare sitation, so do this step only if you have an akubra level 2 or greater.

 While this will depend on your pre-existing Production system, it is important to double-check this.
 If you have a larger hash size than the default ISLE system (##), and don't follow the settings below, ISLE may not function properly when your data has been migrated.
+(Note: even though it looks like a placeholder, the actual syntax value is actually `##`.)

 *  If you have larger Fedora collections, there is a possibility that you made changes to the `akubra-llstore.xml` file to allow for the creation of larger or deeper hash directories)
   * You will need to copy your `/usr/local/fedora/server/config/spring/akubra-llstore.xml` from your Production Fedora System to `./config/fedora/akubra-llstore.xml`